- Applied Behavior Analysis

 A degree in social work gives students the skills to improve the quality of life for individuals or communities faced with difficulties such as poverty, serious illness or disability.

 Social workers seek to correct social injustices by helping their clients overcome obstacles in their lives.
-As a part of the newly-formed College for Public Health & Social Justice, Saint Louis University's social work major is unique as students also learn the foundations of the global health care field, a growing area for social work employment.
+As a part of the College for Public Health & Social Justice, Saint Louis University's social work major is unique as students also learn the foundations of the global health care field, a growing area for social work employment.

 Additional Degree Options

 - Accelerated program: High-achieving students may apply to this selective program during their junior year of study.
 This accelerated program allows students to earn a Bachelor of Science in Social Work in four years and a Master of Social Work (MSW) with just one additional year of study.

 - Honors: For students interested in the stimulating academic experiences and intellectual challenges provided by the Honors Program, which offers Honors-level social work courses in addition to Honors core courses.

 - Minor: For those pursuing other majors who are also interested in social work, a minor in social work will give students an understanding of the profession and the core values of the field.

 Graduates from SLU can look forward to careers in a wide variety of settings.
 Labor Department projections indicate a steady demand in social work jobs in the years ahead.
 Examples of areas of practice in social work include:

 - Gerontological Social Work